Operational Data Graphics: A Visualization System for Infrastructure Teams

 - • Chart 6: Status Timeline (health bands, conditional rendering)

-During implementation I caught that initial chart specs used padding: 5 instead of the documented {top: 10, left: 60, right: 20, bottom: 40}.
-I systematically audited all 5 files and applied proper labelPadding: 8px and symbolOffset: 8px throughout.
-Design systems only work when implementation matches documentation exactly.
+Initial chart specs used padding: 5 instead of the documented {top: 10, left: 60, right: 20, bottom: 40}.
+I ran a systematic audit and standardized labelPadding: 8px and symbolOffset: 8px across all files.
+Documentation and code must align.

 Interactive Enhancements